Terms and Conditions

 15. Term and Termination

 15.1.
-The Agreement shall, unless otherwise terminated as provided in this clause 15, or superseded by an Order Form, commence on the Effective Date and shall continue for the Initial Subscription Term and, thereafter, the Agreement shall be automatically renewed for successive Renewal Periods, unless:
+The Agreement shall, unless otherwise terminated as provided in this Section 15, or superseded by an Order Form, commence on the Effective Date and shall continue for the Initial Subscription Term and, thereafter, the Agreement shall be automatically renewed for successive Renewal Periods, unless:

 15.1.1. either party notifies the other party of termination, in writing, at least 90 days before the end of the Initial Subscription Term or any Renewal Period, in which case acceptance of these Terms and Conditions shall terminate upon the expiry of the applicable Initial Subscription Term or Renewal Period; or